omunroe-com/leinwiki/Using-Leiningen-with-the-Jenkins-CI-server.md

 I'm not claiming this is the only way to do so, or the best, but it documents how I have gotten this to work fairly well.
 I am very interested in ideas/suggestions about how to do this better....

-I am working with another developer to produce an Leiningen plugin for Jenkins, here is the [requirements document](http://likestream.github.com/doc/leiningen-jenkins-requirements.html).
+I am working with another developer to produce a Leiningen plugin for Jenkins, here is the [requirements document](http://likestream.github.com/doc/leiningen-jenkins-requirements.html).
 Maybe by May or June (2011) this will be available.

 In the mean time, here is how I install and use Leiningen with Jenkins using existing Jenkins features and plugins: